searica/NetworkTweaks/README.md

 This mod is  not compatible with `ReturnToSender` by `ComfyMods`.

+Has a built-in file watcher so you can change configs by editing the config file on disk or via an in-game config manager.

 ## Features
 - Configure the number of players to sync data to each update tick.
 Like `ReturnToSender` mod but configurable.
 - Increased data transfer rate limit (only works for steam).